simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

 # You can define multiple sections.
 This can be used to make different kind of distributions from different accounts or nodes.
 # 'default' is the main section, that is executed if nothing additionally is defined.
 If you want to execute another section,
 # add it with the flag "-c" to the program call like this: "./fundsDistributor.py -c <my-own-section>
 # You can add as many sections as you want.
-They need the parts "Sender", "Distribution", and "Distribution_Main".
+They need at least the parts "Sender", "Distribution", and "Distribution_Main".
 # They can contain additional subgroups.
 # Please make sure that the spacing and intents are correct and exact, they are important in .yml-files.